 Our priorities for brain tumour research

 Brain tumour survival remains low, and has changed little in over a generation, which is why we made them a strategic priority as one of our cancers of unmet need.
-We've identified the top problems which we believe need to be solved in order to transform the field.
+We've identified the top themes which we believe need to be addressed in order to transform the field.

 We want to support the research that will make a real difference to people with brain tumours.
 To achieve our ambitions for brain tumour research, we are:

 - Spending around £25 million over the next five years on ring-fenced, targeted initiatives

 - Expanding our broad research portfolio across the discovery and translational research pipeline, and in all types of brain tumours, whether paediatric or adult, through our existing response-mode funding schemes